opengeospatial/e-learning/docs/_sources/ogcapi-edr/text/cubequery.rst.txt

 Cube Query Resources of OGC API - EDR
 ================

 A cube is a rectangular area, with a vertical extent.
-An illustration is shown below.
+An illustration, created using NASA Web WorldWind, is shown below.

 .. image:: ../img/cube.png
    :width: 80%